mckayro/centreon-web-application-analytics/doc/en/installation.rst

   # yum install xorg-x11-server-Xvfb

-To start the server on boot, a script is available in the centreon waa source package.
+To start the server on boot, a script is available in the Git.
 To install this script, copy the init-xvfb for your distribution into /etc/init.d and the default-xvfb into /etc/default.

 To activate this start options: